qbrilliance/qristal-core/docs/md/backends.md

 * `path`: *string*, required.
 The path to the folder within the AWS S3 bucket where the results of running the circuit should be saved.
 * `verbatim`: *boolean*, optional, default `false`.
 Execute circuits verbatim as provided on AWS Braket.
 Setting `verbatim = true` causes the circuit submitted to Braket to be executed directly, without any optimisation, placement, transpilation or other IR transformations.

 These parameters are set under the `aws-braket` heading in the `remote_backends.yaml` configuration file.
-To use an alternative file, assign its path to the `qb.session.remote_backend_database_path` attribute.
+To use an alternative file, assign its path to the `qristal.session.remote_backend_database_path` attribute.

 **Example**: tests/AWSBraketHostedTester.Simple

 **Notes**: The example in tests/AWSBraketHostedTester.Simple has the call to the Rigetti backend commented out at present, as no Rigetti devices were available on AWS Braket at the time of writing.

 ## State-vector simulators